Chipotle profit falls on higher coronavirus-related expenses

 The chain charged an extra $1 for its carne asada this year, compared with the 50-cent premium it charged when it launched in 2019 as a limited-time offering, according to Cowen analysts.

 It also raised menu prices for delivery items.
-Even so, elevated beef prices cut into operating margins.
+Even so, that was not enough to offset the higher costs of delivery itself, combined with elevated beef prices.

-Restaurant level operating margin was 19.5% for the quarter, a decrease from 20.8% from a year earlier, also hurt by fewer sales of beverages.
+The average operating margin per restaurant was 19.5% for the quarter, a decrease from 20.8% from a year earlier, also hurt by fewer sales of beverages.

+“Between now and next year... if delivery shifts into in-store and shifts into order-ahead and pick-up, then I’d say our margins per share are headed on the way up,” Chief Financial Officer John Hartung told analysts.

+“If delivery stays the same or increases, we’ll have some challenges,” he said.

 Reporting by Nivedita Balu in Bengaluru and Hilary Russ in New York; Editing by Anil D’Silva and Lisa Shumaker